fleschutz/base256U/README.md

 What is base256U?
 -----------------
-Each byte is represented by exactly one Unicode character and vice versa each Unicode character represents exactly one byte.
-Therefore, the byte vs Unicode mapping is dead simple:
+Each byte is represented by exactly one Unicode character (and vice versa).
+The byte to Unicode mapping is dead simple:

 | Byte   | Unicode Character                  | Description           |
 |--------|------------------------------------|-----------------------|